ArmanKhanTech/Celestia/README.md

 ## Technical Description

 1. Websockets for real-time, bi-directional communication.
-2. Redis Pub-Sub for real-time chatting.
+2. Redis Pub/Sub for real-time chatting.
 3. Firebase Storage for storing DPs.
 4. Firebase Authentication for authenticating users and automated session management.
 5. PostgreSQL is used to store user info and conversations.